Paperpotato/unihan-to-pinyin/README.md

 It's as simple as loading your JSON file into memory and doing substitutions for each word.

 An example that reads input from stdin and outputs into stdout is located at `hanzi_to_pinyin.py`.

+## RSH
+The 'hanzi_to_pinyin.py' file has been modified to update the English field of the RSH.txt field to include the Jyutping translation of each character.
+The 'RSH+jyutping.txt' file can be loaded into Anki to create flashcards for those wanting to learn Cantonese.